expln/metamath-lamp/docs/guide.md

 Settings tab are *not* applied until you select
 "Apply Changes"; if you want to discard changes, select "Discard Changes".

-Most of the settings should be fairly obvious, and in most cases you won't want to change them.
-One in paritcular is one you might want to change: should edit statements with *left click* and thus select statements using *Alt + left click*, or the reverse?
+One setting in particular that you might want to change involves how to interpret left click.
+Should you edit statements with *left click* - and thus select statements using *Alt + left click*?
+Or the reverse?
 The choice is yours.

+Most of the other settings should be fairly obvious, and in most cases you won't want to change them.

 TODO